Last updated on September 4, 2025

 Citanul Hierophants

+Ajani, Caller of the Pride can be a fun wincon and is also just a helpful way to buff your tokens.
 Curse of Bounty is an interesting inclusion that I really enjoy in this deck, and I think it helps speed up potentially slow precon games.
+Felidar Retreat is always great in a token deck.

 The Verdict

-While it may be disappointing to see some great Selesnya () tokens staples missing, this deck does have a solid foundation that can be built on with those staples.
-I worry about how this deck will hold up against Draconic Destruction and First Flight seeing as it doesn’t have as many cards to deal with fliers, but I think Token Triumph is a decent starting deck to build on top of.
+While it may be disappointing to see some great Selesnya () tokens staples missing, this deck does have a solid foundation to build from.
+This deck will have trouble against Draconic Destruction and First Flight seeing as it doesn’t have as many cards to deal with fliers, but I think Token Triumph is a decent starting deck.
+Just maybe not the best-out-of-the-box deck here.

-Magic: The Gathering Starter Commander Deck - Token Triumph (Green-White) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games
+Magic: The Gathering Starter Commander Deck - Token Triumph (Green-White) | Ready-to-Play Deck for Beginners and Fans | Ages 13+ | Collectible Card Games Token Triumph Single

 • READY-TO-PLAY COMMANDER DECK FOR NEWCOMERS AND FANS: Join friends in epic battles!
 This Magic: The Gathering Starter Commander Deck, Token Triumph (Green-White), is ready to play straight out of the box